 - Includes private and open workspaces

 I immediately took a liking to Podio.
-Any app that connects me to Evernote and Freshbooks, is always a welcome.
+Any app that connects me to Evernote and Freshbooks, is always welcome.
 So, Podio was my next trial.
-Although Asana promised “Teamwork with emails”, I still took a liking to Podio for its integration feature, especially its integration with Campaign Monitor, Dropbox, and Google docs.
+Although Asana promised “Teamwork with emails”, I still took a liking to Podio for its integration feature, especially its integration with Campaign Monitor, Dropbox, and Google Docs.
 The icing on the cake was our custom integration with Mailchimp alternative – Mailerlite.

 Podio also has a freemium model.
 However, I would say this is where Asana out beats Podio.
-Podio offers free version for a limited access rights and functionality control to up to 5 users.
-After that it is $9 per employee, per month.
+Podio offers a free version for limited access rights and functionality control to up to 5 users.
+After that, it is $9 per employee, per month.
 Asana definitely wins.

 Pricing model of Podio: Upto 5 Employees and 5 External Users, Try Podio for free.